 What: Start building and creating Analysis

 Modeling with Sigma is an iterative process, that easily continues as people use the system.
-As new use cases are discovered, new Worksheet Blocks can be built, materialized and tagged.
+As new use cases are discovered, new Worksheet based Datasets can be built, materialized and tagged.
 The best way to find new use case?
 Get people in there and using the tool.

 We’ve made modeling a collaborative process rather than a top down project.